-A card with a 0% balance transfer offer might not necessarily offer better value than one with a higher rate.
-An interest-free card with a high annual fee could actually end up being more expensive over the long-term than a card with a low-rate and no annual fee.
+A card with a 0% introductory balance transfer offer may not necessarily provide better value than a card which charges interest immediately.
+For example, a card that comes with an interest-free period but a high annual fee could actually end up being more expensive over the long-term than a card with no interest-free period but no annual fee.

 If possible, you it could be worth considering a card which combines a 0% balance transfer rate, no upfront or annual fees, and a competitive revert rate.